Hermany13/Game_store_administration_program/README.md

 - Fábio Eduardo Ribeiro Costa

 ### Description:
-    This project consist in a administration program for an game store with possibility of rent movies too.
+    This project consist in a administration program for an game store with possibility of rent movies.
   Our mission in this project is develop an functional tool with object orientation, following faithfully the order of the client.